Salt Creek Falls: History

+Climate

 Location and access

 Salt Creek Falls is situated in the heart of the Cascade Range, in the southern portion of the Willamette National Forest, adjacent to the state-designed Salt Creek Sno-park and to Too Much Bear Lake.
 The falls is roughly 4 mi west of Willamette Pass and about 22 mi upstream from the creek's mouth at the Middle Fork Willamette River just below Hills Creek Dam.
 The falls initially descend over a small number of cascades before the 286 ft horsetail drop.
 In total, the falls descend over 87 m.

 Salt Creek Falls is easily accessible by car year-round from Oregon Route 58, which connects U.S. Route 97 north of Chemult with Interstate 5 south of Eugene.
 The day use area is about 21 mi east of Oakridge and about 5 mi west of Willamette Pass.
 Salt Creek Falls and its surrounding amenities are operated by the Hoodoo Recreation Services.
 The U.S. Forest Service charges a $5 day use fee, but visitors with a Northwest Forest Pass may park there without the extra fee.
 There is a viewing platform near the top of the falls, as well as a hiking path down to the bottom.